What kinds of games and activities does the CHQ leader facilitate?

 Cameras are required to be on so we can see each member and encourage active engagement and participation.
-Parents do not need to participate (though they are welcome to!), but a parent or guardian must be in the home at all times to be sure their child is not browsing the internet or doing anything we are unable to monitor remotely.
+Parents do not need to participate (though they are welcome to!), but a parent or guardian must be in the home at all times.
 We also require an emergency cell phone contact that can be reached during our meetings should an urgent need arise.

 Do you accept requests for new club days/times?

 Absolutely!
 Please send us an email and we’ll make note of your request.
-New clubs can be formed with a 5-student minimum.
+New clubs can be formed with a 4-student minimum.

 What if my child hasn’t been exposed to arts — will they feel out of place?
 What if my child already loves all things related to the arts, will they be bored?

 CHQ is designed to be a place where all kids feel a sense of belonging.
-Curious children between the ages of 8 and 12 who like meeting people, enjoy playing games and participating in fun, creative activities will find CHQ a welcoming, accepting, supportive community.
+Curious children who enjoy playing games and participating in fun, creative activities will find CHQ a welcoming, accepting, supportive community.
 Kids who have had little exposure to artistic expression along with those who already know and love the arts will encourage and inspire each other.
 Creativity is a skill we can develop, and it isn’t limited to artists.
 All young people benefit from understanding more about how art is expressed in our world and its many forms.
 Some will discover an interest in one particular area, others will enjoy the freedom to explore a variety of mediums.
 Everyone will learn just how often we see examples of creativity, from technological innovation to beautiful music to day-to-day solutions that simply required a new way of looking at a problem.

 My child would love to participate but I can’t afford the cost right now.
 Are there any scholarships available?

 We do not want cost to be a barrier and will make a limited number of full and partial scholarships available.
-Please fill out this short application as soon as possible to be considered.
+Please fill out this short application to be considered.